ImpedanCEI/wakis/docs/installation.md

 ```
 pip install wakis
 ```
-You can also upgrade to the latest version frequently by doing `pip install wakis --upgrade`
+You can also upgrade to the latest version frequently by doing `pip install wakis --upgrade`.

+To use `wakis` in python notebooks, the option `pip install wakis['notebook']` is preferred.

 ### For developers
 To start using wakis and access the python scripts that compose the code, you can `git clone`it from the main repository: